KubiV/3D-Print-Molecules/README.md

  8. 3D print your molecule!

 ## To do
+ - direct import of .pdb
+ - custom relative size of bond or atom
  - GUI or more intuitive text UI
  - Integrated CID/PDB database view and number search via PubChem PUG REST and RCSB PDB Data API
  - Auto import to slicer